What is a 5S Implementation Team?

 Forming The Team

-Once the various processes have been defined, it's time to create teams that can focus on improving individual processes by implementing the 5S methodology.
-This does not mean that the team should only consist of workers in the same department.
-Let's, for example, look at an engineering, procurement, and construction (EPC) company.
+Once the various processes have been defined, it's time to create teams that focus on improving individual processes through the 5S methodology.
+This involves forming a 5S team that does not solely consist of workers from the same department.
+Consider, for example, an engineering, procurement, and construction (EPC) company.
 The EPC's current proposal process frequently results in bids that are overpriced (causing the company to lose the bid) or underpriced (reducing the company's revenue).

-The current problems might be the result of poor communication among the stakeholders in the proposal process.
-A properly developed 5S team could improve communication and lead to positive change by including people from each department involved in the proposal process.
-This would make for a much smoother 5S process that drives better results.
-Instead of making changes based on a single perspective (that of the proposal group), changes would account for the "entire" proposal process, which could involve:
+The current problems may stem from poor communication among the stakeholders involved in the proposal process.
+A properly developed 5S implementation team could improve communication and foster positive change by including individuals from each department involved in the proposal process.
+This approach supports team dynamics in 5S, creating a smoother process that drives better results.
+Instead of making changes based on a single perspective (that of the proposal group), changes would address the "entire" proposal process, which could involve:

 - Purchasing